The next Calgary election is on October 20, 2025. Illustration by The Sprawl. Source: Flickr/chealion

 Unofficial Party

-Describing itself as a centre-right party, the A Better Calgary (ABC) Party held its founding convention on October 19, 2024.
-Initial organizers include Jon Horsman, who ran for the provincial UCP leadership in 2022, and party president Mike LaValley, who ran for councillor in Ward 12 in 2021.
-While the party says it won’t put forward policies, leaving that for candidates, it plans to “focus on core municipal priorities and essential services.”
+A party of "common sense conservatives," A Better Calgary (ABC) Party held its founding convention in October 2024.
+Longtime conservative organizer Craig Chandler is working on the campaign, and party president Gord Elliott has served in board roles for both the federal Conservative Party and provincial United Conservative Party (UCP).
+A Better Calgary Party plans to “focus on core municipal priorities and essential services.”
 Other initial principles range from balancing “fiscal responsibility with compassion” to supporting “the family as a fundamental unit of society.”

 The Calgary Party